Farmhouse Wide Plank 101: The Ultimate Guide

 It’s easy to see flooring as just another expense, but it’s truly an investment in your home’s value and appeal.
 High-quality wide plank flooring has a classic, high-end look that can make your home more attractive to potential buyers and increase its resale value.
 It’s a feature that adds character and a sense of craftsmanship that you just don’t get with other flooring types.
 The durability of solid hardwood means it will last for decades with proper care, making it a smart, long-term choice for your home.
 Our customers consistently tell us how new floors have completely transformed their space, which you can see in their reviews.

-Find the Best Deals on Quality Flooring
+How to Find Deals on Quality Flooring

 Getting a great floor doesn’t have to mean overspending.
 To maximize your budget, it pays to shop smart.
 Look for suppliers that offer competitive pricing on high-quality materials.
 Keep an eye out for seasonal sales or promotions that can help you save on costs.
 If you’re a contractor or designer, see if your supplier offers a trade program.
 For example, our trade application gives professionals access to bulk discounts.
 Also, be sure to factor in shipping costs, as some companies offer free shipping on qualifying orders, which can lead to significant savings.